-Weight & BMI While TTC
+Weight and BMI While Trying to Conceive

 For these reasons, we do a comprehensive workup exploring all factors that could impact fertility, including BMI.
 At Carolina Conceptions, women with a BMI >40 are not candidates for fertility treatment and are encouraged to enroll in a weight loss program or consider the possibility of bariatric surgery as advised by their physician.
-To be eligible for IVF, the use of an egg donor (egg recipiency), or donor embryos (embryo recipiency), women need to have a BMI ≤ 37.5.
+To be eligible for IVF, the use of an egg donor (egg recipiency), or donor embryos (embryo recipiency), women need to have a BMI less than or equal to 37.5.
 We also encourage both partners to have a primary doctor and to be aware of family health history concerning diabetes, blood pressure, and cholesterol.

 In both men and women, incorporating a healthy diet and regular exercise are first line interventions.
 Encouragingly, even a 5-10% decrease in weight (in an overweight individual) can lead to major health changes, including a boost in fertility.
 Gradual, sustained weight loss provides the most benefit.
 In one study researchers found that moderate physical activity in women improved time to pregnancy across the range of BMI.